 Vitreous detachments are simply observed to assure that no complications arise, which usually occurs in the first few months.
 The symptoms are not very helpful in determining if there is a complication, so a thorough dilated retinal exam is required.
 Obstructive floaters can potentially be removed with a procedure called vitrectomy (link to this), but this is reserved for cases where the floaters significantly interfere with daily activities or quality of life.

-A retinal hemorrhage may or may not require treatment.
+A vitreous hemorrhage may or may not require treatment.
 If it is mild to moderate, and the view into the eye is adequate, then it may just be observed and will resolve spontaneously within about three months or less.
 In severe cases, surgery is required to remove the blood and treat any possible source of the bleeding.

 Retinal tears can be treated without surgery and stop it from causing any permanent damage.
 Retinal tears occur at the far edge of the retina and can be sealed off with a non-invasive laser procedure in clinic.
 Retinal tears themselves are not a cause of significant vision loss, but may rapidly lead to detachment of the retina from the inner wall of the eye.